 Revenue is Vanity, Profit is Sanity, Cash is King.
 Yet Cash Flow can be confusing, and beyond the numbers has an emotional impact on you and your team.

-Using a simplified version of a Cash Flow report we prepare for our Strategic Financial Advisory clients (contact me to learn more), in this week’s case study video I talk through:
+Using a simplified version of a Cash Flow report I prepare for my Como AI coaching clients (contact me to learn more), in this week’s case study video I talk through:

-3) How we implemented some process and mindset changes with the team to put cash back in the bank, cash now being investing back in to growing this business
+- A specific project about how we helped a client implement some process and mindset changes with their team to put cash back in the bank – cash now being investing back into growing this business

 Who is Jacob Aldridge, Business Coach?